gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 ## Reward calculation: what is magnitude?

-The reward calculation is based on the relative contribution of a user to the total contribution from other crunchers earning Gridcoin.
-This is being calculated within every project and the sum of the relative contributions is the magnitude which is being used to calculate the reward.
-Besides the research rewards, each mined block contains interest.
+Magnitude is calculated separately for each project.
+When calculating research rewards, a user 's magnitude across every project is added together.

 ## Is it possible to join a pool?